 We do not call on you to leave all your aspirations behind and focus on minimal design with basic functionality as property websites can’t be simple by their nature.

-Our advice is to couple your creativity with functionality.
+Given that, our advice as a real estate web design company is to couple your creativity with functionality.
 Then turn this combo into an award-winning design that meets the UX requirements:

 - consistency – every element has the same look on each site page;